davidtsmith523/health-data-management/README.md

 This app consists of a few security techniques:

-1. RBAC (Role-Base Access Control)
+1. RBAC (Role-Based Access Control)

 - This app allows for a doctor, nurse, or patient to login.
 - Different dashboard operations and data or viewable for the certain role logged in.